Financial Assistance

 General Scholarship

-General Scholarships: WRFI offers need-based scholarships to students who have the highest demonstrated financial need.
 The average award for students receiving WRFI scholarships is an average of $500-$1000.
-To apply for a General WRFI Scholarship, please complete the WRFI scholarship application.
+To apply for this scholarship, complete the WRFI scholarship application.
 Students will be considered on a first-come, first-served basis, so we recommend that you apply as early as possible.
+The Beth Morris Scholarship application deadline is May 1.

 • Spring course scholarship applications are due on January 1.